-Email: nholder@cardiff.gov.uk
+Email: Deborah.williams@cardiff.gov.uk

-Nicola Holder (CLA Co-Ordinator) 029 20788491 nholder@cardiff.gov.uk
+Deborah Williams (CLA Co-Ordinator) 029 20788491

+Davina Miller - CLA Education (CLA IDPs) -davina.miller2@cardiff.gov.uk

-Kirsty Parsons (CLA Support Worker) 029 20788493 kirsty.parsons@cardiff.gov.uk
+Kirsty Parsons (CLA Support Worker) 029 20788493 kirsty.parsons@cardiff.gov.u

-Review date: February 24

-Approved by Governing Body: Review Date: "We owe it to all young people to give them the best of children that, often for no fault of their own, have for challenging of circumstances" · Huw Lewis, Minister for Education and Skills (Feb 2015 5) Welsh Government data shows that the educational pe erformance of children who are looked after is significantly below that of other mainstream pupils at a all Key Stages.
-Schools are key in helping to raise the educational stan dards and improving the life chances of children who are looked after, and in tackling the causes of social exclusion through careful planning, friendships and a place where they feel safe and can be themselves.
+"We owe it to all young people to give them the best chance to succeed in life.
+This is especially true of children that, often for no fault of their own, have found themselves placed in the most challenging of circumstances"

+Huw Lewis, Minister for Education and Skills (Feb 2015)

+Welsh Government data shows that the educational performance of children who are looked after is significantly below that of other mainstream pupils at all Key Stages.

+Schools are key in helping to raise the educational standards and improving the life chances of children who are looked after, and in tackling the causes of social exclusion through careful planning, monitoring and evaluation.

+Schools can also provide a source of continuity and "normality" for children who may have been subject to emotional distress, abuse and disruption.
+School can be the place where children maintain friendships and a place where they feel safe and can be themselves.